inroychow/Events/README.md

 ## 4. Code and software
 These files should be run in order.

-- **build_htdt_distances.R:** Calculates km distance between upstream HUC12 centroids and downstream census tract centroids.
+- **build_htdt_distances.R:** calculates km distance between upstream HUC12 centroids and downstream census tract centroids within HUC4 watersheds.
-- **extract_precip_sac.R:** Extracts and saves daily precipitation data for the Sacramento HUC4 watershed.
+- **extract_prism.R:** extracts and saves daily precipitation data for the HUC4 watershed.
+- **crop_prism.R:** processes PRISM daily precipitation rasters into a panel of mean daily precipitation at the HUC12 level for the selected HUC4 watershed.
--  **build_events.R:** builds extreme events (95th percentile) for the CONUS HUC4 watersheds, starting in the year 2009.
+-  **build_events.R:** builds extreme events (97th percentile) for the HUC4 watersheds, starting in the year 2009.
-- **build_nfip_sac.R:** Cleans NFIP claims and policy data, aggregating to the census tract level.
+- **build_nfip.R:** cleans NFIP claims and policy data, aggregating to the census tract level.
-- **build_lc_sac.R:** builds land cover snapshots for the panel years for the Sacramento HUC4 watershed, starting in the year 2009.
+- **build_lc .R:** builds land cover snapshots for the panel years for the HUC4 watershed, starting in the year 2009.
 - **build_runoff:** uses USDA Soil Conservation Service Curve Numbers (CN) to estimate downstream runoff for each HUC12, based on land cover proportion.
+- **build_weights:** builds weights based on NFIP policies in 2009, exponential distance decay, and HUC12 watershed area.
-- **ddecay_weighting:** applies exponential distance decay weighting to land cover shares and runoff upstream of each census tract.
+- **apply_weights:** applies weights from build_weights.R to land cover shares and runoff upstream of each census tract.
-- **create_panel.R:** Generates main dataset for analysis, with land cover at the HUC12 watershed level.
+- **create_panel.R:** Generates main dataset for analysis, with land cover at the HUC12 watershed level, in event windows only.
-- **policy_weighting.R:** Aggregates up to the HUC4 level by weighting HUC12 watershed landcover by NFIP policy count downstream.
+- **build_huc4_panel.R:** Aggregates tract-level NFIP claims, policies, upstream runoff, land cover, and HUC12 precipitation into a HUC4-day event-study panel centered on extreme precipitation events, with precipitation weighted by baseline 2009 NFIP policy exposure.
 - **analysis_sac.R:** Runs event study models of relationship between upstream land cover change and flood damages.